microsoft/hi-ml/docs/source/runner.md

 implements a simple 1-dimensional regression model from data stored in a CSV file.
 You can run that from the command line by `himl-runner --model=HelloWorld`.

+## Specifying the model to run

+The `--model` argument specifies the name of a class that should be used for model training.
+The class needs to be a subclass of `LightningContainer`, see below.
+There are different ways of telling the runner where to find that class:
+* If just providing a single class name, like `--model=HelloWorld`, the class is expected somewhere in the `health_ml.configs` namespace.
+It can be in any module/folder inside of that namespace.
+* If the class is outside of the `health_ml.configs` (as would be normal if using the `himl-runner` from a package), you need to provide some "hints" where to start searching.
+It is enough to provide the start of the namespace string: for example, `--model histopathology.PandaImageNetMIL` is effectively telling the runner to search for the `PandaImageNetMIL` class _anywhere_ in the `histopathology` namespace.
+You can think of this as `histopathology.*.PandaImageNetMIL`

 ## Running ML experiments in Azure ML

 To train in AzureML, add a `--azureml` flag.
 Use the flag `--cluster` to specify the name of the cluster